josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 ### Renderer
-- Xogot is based on Godot 4.3-based: and it imposes a few limitations when it comes to the renderers when running on device (Forward+, Forward Mobile work, but OpenGL in this release is not working).
+- Xogot is based on Godot 4.3, which imposes a few limitations when it comes to the renderers running on mobile devices (Forward+ and Mobile work, but OpenGL does not).
 You might need to adjust your settings for your game to fully work on iPad.
-For the final release, we will be switching to a Godot-4.4-based system which will support all three modes.
+For the final release, we will be switching to a Godot-4.4-based system which will support all three renderers.

 - Currently we do not use the new Godot Metal-based renderer, we are hoping to bring it soon.